 Negation is the only unary propositional operator we are going to consider.
-Next we consider binary (2-argument) propositional operators, starting with conjunction, $\wedge$ .
+Next we consider binary (2-argument) propositional operators, starting with conjunction, \wedge .
 The conjunction (and) of p and q is denoted $p \wedge q$ and its meaning is given by the following truth table.
+1

-&lt;sup>1Many presentations of propositional logic use the term connective instead of operator.
+1Many presentations of propositional logic use the term connective instead of operator.
 The use of "connective" is wide-spread and we also occassionally it in lieu of operator.
-Using it for binary operators is reasonable, but its use for unary operators $(\neg)$ is misleading, since it is not connecting expressions.
+Using it for binary operators is reasonable, but its use for unary operators (\neg) is misleading, since it is not connecting expressions.

 p q $p \wedge q$

-$\overline{T}$ T T
+T T T

-$\overline{T}$ F F
+T F F

-$\overline{F}$ T F
+\overline{F} T F

-$\overline{F}$ F F
+\overline{F} F F

 Each row in a truth table corresponds to an assignment, one possible way of assigning values (T or F) to the atoms of a formula.
 The truth table allows us to explore all relevant assignments.
-If we have two atoms, there are 4 possibilities, but in general, if we have n atoms, there are $2^n$ possible assignments we have to consider.
+If we have two atoms, there are 4 possibilities, but in general, if we have n atoms, there are 2^n possible assignments we have to consider.

-In one sense, that's all there is to propositional logic, because every other operator we are going to consider can be expressed in terms of $\neg$ and $\land$ , and almost every question we are going to consider can be answered by the construction of a truth table.
+In one sense, that's all there is to propositional logic, because every other operator we are going to consider can be expressed in terms of \neg and \land , and almost every question we are going to consider can be answered by the construction of a truth table.